fdetrias/Codeigniter-4-Backup-Utility/README.md

 # Codeigniter 4 MySQLi Database Backup Utility
-I ported it from CodeIgniter 3 MySQLi Database Utils.php, adjust here and there to make it work with Codeigniter 4.
+It's a migration from CodeIgniter 3 MySQLi Utils.php, adjust some functions to make it work with Codeigniter 4.
 All credit belongs to Codeigniter 4 development team !

 ## Installation